-As discussed elsewhere in this graduate student handbook, regular review of student progress will be via a performance review with the student's thesis advisor at the beginning of each semester.
-A student progress report form will be required to be submitted to the Director of Graduate Studies.
+As discussed elsewhere in this graduate student handbook, the regular review of student progress shall be via a performance review with the student's thesis advisor at the beginning of each semester.

 IMPORTANT: Students adding and/or dropping courses after the semester's published add/drop deadlines are responsible for any and all charges incurred, including withdrawals.
 Tuition benefit will not pay for withdrawn credit hours, and if registration falls below nine credit hours at any time during the semester, a student becomes ineligible for TBP participation and will be billed the full tuition for that semester.